attilammagyar/js80p/README.md

 ### Lo-fi Keys

-Starts out as an electric piano with lots of echo and reverb, but the more you turn up the mod wheel, the more unstable the pitch becomes, and the more distortions and fluttering the tape delay produces.
+Starts out as an electric piano drenched in lots of echo and reverb, but the more you turn up the mod wheel, the more unstable the pitch becomes, and the more distortions and fluttering the tape delay produces.
 Turn up the pitch wheel to boost the mids and apply a high-pass filter, and turn it down to slow down the tape delay and lower the pitch of the oscillators.
 Aftertouch adds a brief flute-like triangle pad sound to the mix.
+High velocity notes will have quick attack, low velocity notes will start slowly.

 <a id="bugs" href="#toc">Table of Contents</a>